FreeBSD manual

 cpd (cut-and-paste detector)

-parse also C and C++.
+extended to parse also C and C++.

 Download the pmd-bin-X.Y.zip () from the SourceForge site, extract the